AnkitBanerjee007/DSA-Python/README.md

 # DSA
-A repo containing important DSA questions in C++
+A repo containing important DSA questions in Python